pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/DependencyManagement.md

 values when you are just getting started, and instead can [add them later](#Live-preview-and-test-dependencies).

-Finally, an extension must be made to [`DependencyValues`][dependency-values-docs] to expose a computed property for the dependency:
+Finally, an extension must be made to `DependencyValues` to expose a computed property for the
+dependency:

 ```swift
 extension DependencyValues {